tvararu/dotfiles-setup/readme.md

 $ cd dotfiles-setup
 ```

 Edit the `install.sh` file, replacing the `curl` URL with the one leading to your dotfile repo's tarball.
-Then, add your dokku git remote:
+Commit, and then, add your dokku git remote:

 ```bash
 $ git remote add dokku dokku@myname.me:setup